cocos/cocos-docs/en/editor/extension/contributions-preferences.md

 - When the functionality provided by the extension is more stable it is recommended to place the configuration data within the generic functionality.
 - When the functionality provided by the extension is in the development stage, it is recommended that the switch configuration data of the functionality be placed in the lab configuration.

 First define the configuration in `contributions.profile.editor`.
-The data to be displayed can be defined in the preferences in `contributions.preferences`.
+The data to be displayed in the **Preferences** panel can then be defined in `contributions.preferences`.

 For details on how to define a profile, please review the [Profile](./profile.md) documentation.